 GPA Requirement: None

-Incompatibles Majors: BS in earth and space exploration (astrophysics); BA in physics; BS in physics
+Incompatible Majors: BS in earth and space exploration (astrophysics); BS in astronomical and planetary sciences

 Other Enrollment Requirements: None